Enjoying Tradfolk? Click here to find out how you can support us

 May 1st, 5:32am

-Hook Eagle Morris are continuing their long-held tradition of dancing at dawn, which is always at 05:32 in Hook, apparently.
-Watch as they dodge the (non-existent) traffic on the A30, which very conveniently runs East to West for that perfect sunrise view.
-Rumour has it that they’ll be bringing liquid refreshment, and that a fab breakfast is available from 6am at the brilliantly old-school transport café.
-For more info: hookeagle.org.uk
+Hook Eagle Morris are continuing their long-held tradition of dancing at dawn, which is always at “exactly” 05:32 in Hook.
+Breakfast is available from 6am at the brilliantly old-school transport café.
+For more information: hookeagle.org.uk

 Herefordshire